chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ### 5.3)

 Once you have completed the design of your app, head over to our TUD Stack Overflow community [https://stackoverflow.com/c/tud-cs](https://stackoverflow.com/c/tud-cs) and post your designs as an [**article**](https://stackoverflow.com/c/tud-cs/articles/create) (of type *knowledge article*) with tags `cse1500` and `game-design`.
-Include the splash and game screens in the article and add a paragraph describing your choices.
+Include images of the splash and game screens in the article and add a paragraph describing your choices.
 Feel free to comment on the designs of your fellow study colleagues.

 ## 6. Your own board game app: HTML